Samsung/tizen-docs/docs/application/dotnet/guides/account/data-sync.md

     request.Account = account;
     ```

--   To add a data bundle to a sync job, create a new instance of the [Tizen.Applications.Bundle](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.Bundle.html) class, add your data into it, and add it as the `UserData` property of the `Tizen.Account.SyncManager.SyncJobData` instance.
+-   To add a data bundle to a sync job, create a new instance of the [Tizen.Applications.Bundle](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.Bundle.html) class, add your data to it, and add it as the `UserData` property of the `Tizen.Account.SyncManager.SyncJobData` instance:

     ```csharp
     using Tizen.Applications;